The Layoff Lady

 Building Your Team

 It also takes a village to get you through a career transition.
 Relying on one person for everything is all kinds of stressful.
-Know that people want to help, and it's a matter of figuring out what you need, letting people know, and reaching out to people when you need it.
-Going through a job search is challenging even in the best of circumstances.
-If you're starting from a layoff (especially the part where someone else got to make a big, uninvited life decision for you) it can be even more challenging.
+Know that people want to help, and it's a matter of figuring out what you need, letting people know, and reaching out to people as needed.
+Going through a job search is challenging, even in the best of circumstances.

 Types of Help You Need